 Most oral and maxillofacial surgeons start their education with a bachelor’s degree, though technically, they only need to complete the prerequisites required by dental school.
 These vary but usually include general chemistry, organic chemistry, biology, physics, and English courses.

-Depending on the program, dental school takes three to five years to complete.
+Depending on the program, dental school take three to five years to complete.
 Students must get into a highly competitive oral and maxillofacial residency program.
-A prospective oral and maxillofacial surgeon will also have to earn a good score on the Dental Admission Test.
+A prospective oral and maxillofacial surgeon will also have to earn a good score in the Dental Admission Test.
 These surgeons should also plan on obtaining certification through the American Board of Oral and Maxillofacial Surgery, which is the standard in this field.
 Continuing education is crucial because the purview of the profession is evolving.
-For instance, in years past, treating sleep apnea was not in the scope of an oral and maxillofacial surgeon; now, Rafetto says it is.
+For instance, in the past years, treating sleep apnea was not in the scope of an oral and maxillofacial surgeon; now, Rafetto says it is.

 Various Oral and Maxillofacial Surgery Courses in India

-To work as an Oral Surgeon or make a career in Oral and Maxillofacial surgery, one may earn a degree by following Oral Surgery Courses.
+To work as an oral surgeon or make a career in oral and maxillofacial surgery, one may earn a degree in following Oral Surgery Courses.

 Course Name | Duration |